 Day 8: Juneau - Disembarkation Mmmm, fresh baked pastries over one last breakfast.
 Your crew and new friends wish heartfelt goodbyes.
 This morning, transfer to the Juneau airport.

 S.S.
-Legacy he one-of-a-kind Legacy is the fastest in the fleet.
+Legacy The one-of-a-kind Legacy - or "whale whisperer" as many will tell you - is the fastest in the fleet.
 Capable of 15 knots, she sails to the farthest reaches spinning yarns of adventure along the way.
 Like the crew and guests having the time of their lives, she hums with each new opportunity.
 It's no wonder that for many of the crew (and office folk), she's a first love that never fades.
 And, a welcoming hub for souls looking for adventure.

 Safari Quest Agile, spry, and with clean design lines, the Safari Quest - carrying just 22 guests - can cut into the tiniest nooks that even our other small ships can't reach.
 This includes coveted wilderness areas with highly limited access of no more than two groups of twelve guests per day.
 For those most special adventures, she is the ticket in.
 While small is her secret for access, on the inside this yacht is anything but.
 Spacious and comfy cabins.
 A cozy and welcoming lounge and dining room.
 And plenty of onboard niches for nestling and relaxing.
 On a boat this size, camaraderie is near-instant - feel the love.